-We are able to access a unique dataset providing detailed data following individuals through their journey with the criminal justice system.
+We are able to access a unique dataset, from the Invisible Institute and Dr. Bocar Ba, providing detailed data following individuals through their journey with the criminal justice system.
 This data provides us an account of all actions taken in the Cook County courts.
 Specifically, we have case, defendant, arrest, jail, and charge level data.
 These different levels provide us with the following information for cases in Chicago up until 2019: